alcaseybsu/alcaseybsu/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in the US.
 I'm currently working on getting as comfortable with front-end skills as I am with back-end.

 - :telescope: I’m a recent Software Engineering graduate with a concentration in Cybersecurity and Secure Software Design.
 I also took lots of Data Analytics courses.
-I will be earning my Master's Degree next.
+I will be earning my Master's Degree in Data Science next.

 - 🦾 I feel strongest working with Java, Python, or .NET/C#